 When a female dog feels the need to protect its offspring, it might show maternal aggression.
 Female dogs detect pheromones and attack an intruder that poses a threat to its offspring.

 This type of behavior arises due to a chase trigger when a dog perceives something as its prey.
-It happens due to the predatory motor pattern, which is intrinsic to its DNA.
+It happens due to its predatory nature, which is intrinsic to its DNA.
 They might be triggered by small animals like squirrels or cats.
 Noisy environments like high traffic, bikers, or joggers might also mislead the dog.
 Reward-based training might make the dog more obedient and change its perception.
 Showing aggression can also be inherited.

 Dog Breeds That Shows Aggression: